 Huge difference: like all raptors, GBHs grab their prey with long, strong legs with talons so they can latch onto a column, etc with one leg & secure any age martin with the other.

-If a black bird, with any white coloring, carries off a martin while clutching it underbelly, you have a hawk problem.
+If a black bird, with any white coloring, carries off a martin while clutching it underbelly, it's a hawk problem.

 Great Black Hawk bio: https://biodb.com/species/great-black-hawk/